PrefectHQ/prefect/docs/tutorial/work-pools.md

 Prefect Managed work pools are a great way to get started with Prefect.
 See the [Managed Execution guide](/guides/managed-execution/) for more details.

-Many users will find that they need more control over the infrastructure that their flows run on.
-Prefect Cloud's push work pools are a popular option in those cases.
+For more control over the infrastructure that your flows run on, we recommend Prefect Cloud's push work pools.

 ## Push work pools with automatic infrastructure provisioning